 Advanced Algebraic Manipulation

-This topic encompasses crucial skills like factorizing polynomials and completing the square.
+This topic encompasses crucial skills like factorising polynomials and completing the square.
 Each element of algebraic manipulation can become complex, especially when students are pushed to simplify difficult expressions or solve higher-level equations.
 Deep familiarity with these concepts is vital for solving increasingly difficult problems.

 Solution: to factor it, find two numbers that multiply to 6 (the constant term) and add to -5 (the coefficient of x).
 The numbers -2 and -3 meet these criteria.

-Thus, the factorization is: (x – 2)(x – 3).
+Thus, the factorisation is: (x – 2)(x – 3).

 Probability and Statistics